LeandroRibeiroo/LeandroRibeiroo/README.md

-- 👋 Hi, I’m Leandro and i'am a Web, and Mobile, Developer!
+- 👋 Hi, I’m Leandro and i'am a Software Developer!
 - I mostly work with React and React Native, which are sensationals tools for development!
+- Due to everyday demands, I also acquired knowledge in Next.js, MongoDB, PrismaORM, AWS and many other tools!